necccc/nec.is/source/_posts/20180106-how-this-blog-was-made.md

 {% image_tag "pull-right" "netlify-logo.png" "The Netlify logo" %}

-I’ve mentioned, that I wish to move away from GitHub pages, and luckily [Sara Soueidan]() migrated her site too recently.
+I’ve mentioned, that I wish to move away from GitHub pages, and luckily [Sara Soueidan](https://www.sarasoueidan.com) migrated her site  recently.
 She picked Netlify as a static site host - so following her footsteps, I took a glance at it.

 [Netlify](https://www.netlify.com/) is a nice platform that summarises a CI tool, a hosting service, a CDN provider and a DNS provider.
 It is especially easy to use with static sites: